sasadangelo/docker-tutorials/hello-world/README.md

 # Your first "Hello World!"
 Docker application

 This tutorial shows how to create your first "Hello World" Docker application.
 The application is a Nginx web server that listen on 80 port and when you connect with to it with the browser the "Hello World!" string will appear.
 For more details, read this article [here](http://code4projects.altervista.org/getting-started-with-docker/).

+## Run the demo

-The following are the instructions to run it.
+The following are the instructions to run the demo.

 ```
 1. cd  <work_dir>